Woman with headdress

 Learn more about Robron, George Dowling art, George Dowling building and Bevan Place.

-Nenanute K’et: Indigenous Youths preparing to live independently to have new housing support in Prince George
+Nenanute K’et: Indigenous Youths preparing to live independently have new housing support in PG

-AHMA wishes to congratulate our member, Prince George Native Friendship Centre (PGNFC) in their partnership with Carrier Sekani Family Services (CSFS), BC Housing, and Nezul Be Hunuyeh Child and Family Services (NBH) to open a new housing support program that will help Indigenous youths and young adults successfully transition into living independently.
-Beyond housing and rent-support, tenants will gain financial literacy, life-skills programs and cultural supports as part of this new initiative.
+AHMA member, Prince George Native Friendship Centre (PGNFC) partners with Carrier Sekani Family Services (CSFS), BC Housing, and Nezul Be Hunuyeh Child and Family Services (NBH) on a new housing support program for Indigenous youths to successfully transition into living independently.

 Learn more about Nenanute K’et